jrawbits/VisionEval-Wiki-JR/Modules-and-Packages.md

     - Existing RSPM modules: calcVehFuelElecCo2, calcCarSvcFuel ElecCo2Rates, calcCar SvcFuelElecCo2, calcFuel ElectricityUse, calcCommVeh Emissions, calcCommVehCosts, calcCommVeh EmissionRatesByAge, adjEcoTire

 ## Future VERPAT Migration
-  - Will utilize and/or revise VE modules as needed for completing VERPAT, such as:
+The translation of RPAT to VERPAT will utilize and/or revise VE modules as needed.
+For example:

   - household() will start from VESimHouseholds
   - urban() will start from VELandUse
   - accessibility() will start from VETransportSupply
   - vehicle() will start from VEVehicleOwnership
   - demand() will start from VETravelDemand
   - congestion()
   - policy congestion()